cyberark/pas-orchestrator/README.md

 *IMPORTANT: Component Registration should be always set to false in this phase

-**Components Registration**
+**Part 2 - Components Registration**

-This task will run registration process of the components, all the previous tasks are set to false and only registration is enabled
+This task will executes registration process of the components, all the previous tasks are set to false and only registration is enabled
-This process runs each registration in serial, one registration at a time
+This process execute the each registration in serial, one registration at a time

 ## Inventory

-Inventory is consists with group for each component:
+Inventory consists of a group of variables:

     ---
     windows: